signalfx/splunk-otel-dotnet/docs/opamp-config.md

 resolved OTLP endpoints for active providers, plus active Splunk profiling settings.
 Environment variable templates and omitted YAML defaults are reported as their final evaluated values.

+Reported OTLP endpoints omit URI user information, query strings, and fragments to prevent credentials embedded in endpoint URLs from being disclosed.
+The URI scheme, host, port, and path are preserved.

+Effective configuration reporting is bounded to a 512 KiB UTF-8 payload, a 4,096-character configuration file name, 8,192 characters per OTLP endpoint, and 32 endpoints per signal.
+If any limit is exceeded, the effective configuration portion is rejected; a full-state report can still be sent without effective configuration.